 By creating a well thought-out plan for returning moms (and having a few perks that go above and beyond the legal requirements), you can go a long way toward reducing any negative emotions and stress they may be experiencing.

 Consider the following tips to help new moms feel the support and confidence they deserve as they make the shift back into the office:

 - Provide breaks: Employers must provide breaks for new mothers to pump breastmilk for the first year after a child’s birth.
-While the law only defines the break time as a “reasonable” amount, 15 to 30 minutes is usually how long it takes to pump, clean up, store the milk and return to work.
-Breaks are required each time your employee needs to pump, which could be about three times during an eight-hour workday.
-Make sure your employee knows that she has the right to take breaks to pump whenever it’s needed!
+While the law only defines the break time as a “reasonable” amount — 15 to 30 minutes is usually how long it takes to pump, clean up, store the milk and return to work.
+Breaks are required each time your employee needs to pump, which should be every two to three hours during an eight-hour workday.
+Make sure your employee knows that she has the right to take breaks to pump whenever it’s needed.

 - Provide resources: New moms may not know what resources are available to them, so do what you can to share relevant information and resources.
 This may include information on insurance benefits and national policies as well as local support groups.
 This extra step will let employees know you are aware of and care about their well-being.